debops/debops/docs/getting-started.rst

 Clustered operation
 ~~~~~~~~~~~~~~~~~~~

-The role can configure Redis Server/Sentinel cluster on multiple hosts in the
+The role can configure a Redis Server/Sentinel cluster on multiple hosts in the
 ``[debops_service_redis]`` inventory group.
-First host in this group will be
+The first host in this group will be
 the master server.
 The specific group of hosts is defined in the
 :envvar:`redis__inventory_hosts` variable.